MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/how-to-manage-and-administer-the-microsoft-web-platform.md

 ---
-title: "How to Manage and Administer the Microsoft Web Platform | Microsoft Docs"
+title: "How to Manage and Administer the Microsoft Web Platform"
 author: rick-anderson
 description: "The following articles provide guidance in managing and administering the Microsoft® Web Platform.
 Create a Web Site.
-This article provides guidance for cre..." ms.author: iiscontent
+This article provides guidance for cre..." ms.date: 11/15/2009 ms.assetid: 0de263a3-9995-4937-aeaa-141b0692c914 msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/how-to-manage-and-administer-the-microsoft-web-platform msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 0de263a3-9995-4937-aeaa-141b0692c914
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/how-to-manage-and-administer-the-microsoft-web-platform
-msc.type: authoredcontent
 ---